 The effects of the coronavirus pandemic are unprecedented, leaving many wondering if a homeowners insurance policy would cover the cost of sanitizing a home if the inhabitants were infected with the COVID-19 virus.

 Although many people are spending more time at home to shelter in place and work remotely, there is no legislation on the matter.
-It’s best to check what kind of coronavirus coverage you may have on your homeowners insurance policy by calling your insurance company.
+Additionally, insurance companies are reacting to the changing situation quickly, and coverage offerings may shift on a weekly or even daily basis as the situation unfolds.
+It’s It is best to check what kind of coronavirus coverage you may have on your homeowners insurance policy by calling your insurance company.

 Bankrate utilizes Quadrant Information Services to analyze rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on 40-year-old male and female homeowners with a clean claim history, good credit and the following coverage limits: